Trade Management for Futures Traders: Stop Placement, Sizing, and the Art of Managing Open Positions

 For discretionary directional futures trading, averaging into a losing position is structurally dangerous and should be avoided as a regular practice.

-Worse, you're adding exposure precisely at the point where the market has demonstrated it doesn't agree with your thesis.
+The math makes the problem clear: entering 2 contracts long at ES 5000, stop at 4950 ($5,000 risk), then adding 2 at 4975 creates 4 contracts risking 37.5 points = $7,500 — 50% more risk without the trade improving.
+And you're adding precisely where the market has demonstrated it disagrees with your thesis.
 Each bar closing below your original entry is evidence against your position.
 Adding at that point increases the position when the edge supporting the original thesis is most in question.

 The Psychology of Managing Open Positions #